umbraco/UmbracoDocs/Umbraco-Headless/Getting-Started-Cloud/Creating-a-Headless-project/index.md

 We now have the option to create a content item based on our Home Page Document Type.

 3. Select the **Home Page**.
-4. Give the content item a name: *Welcome to Umbraco Headless*.
+4. Give the content item a name: *Welcome to Umbraco Heartcore*.
 5. Add some text to both the *Heading* and the *Intro text* properties.
 6. To choose an image for the *PromoImage* property, select the plus-sign.
 7. In the dialog you can do either of the following the choose an image: